saivenkatreddy29/Conveyer_belt/README.md

 **8. Calculating Speed**

 * The displacements are calculated using Euclidean distance between the corresponding 3D points.
-* The program uses median displacement to avoid ouliers
+* The program uses median displacement to avoid outliers
 * The speed is computed as by multiplying the displacment with frames per second

 # Handling Noise and outliers

-The program uses RANSAC for oulier detection in feature extraction method and in the optical flow module have implicit outlier handling by
+The program uses RANSAC for outlier detection in feature extraction method and in the optical flow module have implicit outlier handling by
 Depth Filtering: Removes invalid depth values (negative,zero and non finite) Median Displacement: Instad of averaging the program uses median displacement to handle outliers
 Sampling: Due to sampling the impact of noisy regions is reduced